-- Prepare and implement a detailed Stakeholder Engagement Plan to provide a channel of communication, demonstrate environmental management performance and accountability and build trust with the local community. - Design a mechanism for oversight of the 'Statement of Commitments' and Voluntary Planning Agreement (VPA) through a community-based committee. - Support and be involved in a Community Consultative Committee (CCC) with scheduled CCC meetings every three months (the frequency of meetings may be reduced at the request of the CCC).
-Additional important information to be relayed to relevant parties via fact sheets, e-mail correspondence, written correspondence or via face to face exchange, when relevant. - Establish communication mechanisms through or beyond the CCC, with local businesses and other residents, particularly near neighbours. - Implement a Community Support and Sponsorship Policy (Appendix 11). - Establish and maintain public access to monitoring data, monitoring locations and management documents on the Hanson website. - Manage transportation operations to mitigate the scale of night time product despatch, as much as practical.
+- Prepare and implement a detailed Community and Stakeholder Engagement Plan to provide a channel of communication, demonstrate environmental management performance and accountability and build trust with the local community. - Support and be involved in a Community Consultative Committee (CCC) with scheduled CCC meetings every three months (the frequency of meetings may be reduced at the request of the CCC).
+Additional important information to be relayed to relevant parties via fact sheets, e-mail correspondence, written correspondence or via face to face exchange, when relevant.

-- Form partnerships with local employment providers, including Indigenous organisations, to source new employees for the Quarry.
+- Establish communication mechanisms through or beyond the CCC, with local businesses and other residents, particularly near neighbours as described within the Community and Stakeholder Engagement Plan. - Implement a Community Support and Sponsorship Policy (Appendix 11). - Establish and maintain public access to monitoring data, monitoring locations and management documents on the Hanson website. - Form partnerships with local employment providers, including Indigenous organisations, to source new employees for the Quarry.
 This would include approaching local school career advisors about presenting to school-leavers about employment with Hanson. - Establish a set percentage target for employees from within the local government areas of Port Stephens and Maitland and report against the target on the Hanson website.